 We are getting used to football topping the list now, but in Italy, football tops the list by some distance.
 Throughout history both domestically and internationally Italy has been successful.
 The men’s international team has won four World Cups (tied in 2nd with Germany, behind Brazil with five).
 AC Milan is the 2nd most successful domestic club in Europe, winning seven European Cups (only behind Real Madrid).
 Inter Milan and Juventus are also in the top 10 domestic clubs in Europe.
-Over 4.5 million people play football in Italy, which is about 7.5% of the population.
+Over 4.5 million people play competitive football in Italy, which is about 7.5% of the population.

 Volleyball in Italy

 Volleyball perhaps surprisingly takes the second spot.
 Played by men and women up and down the country, volleyball beats off some stiff competition to take 2nd spot in the Italian searches.